 I didn’t want to use fake cranberry juice in my drink and really wanted to incorporate the real deal in.
 So, I made a simple cranberry simple syrup.
 Really, it’s so easy!
 Which is probably why it’s called a “simple” syrup in the first place.

-Top off each glass with soda water.
-And sprinkle some fresh cranberries in for garnish.
+And top off each glass with soda water and sprinkle some fresh cranberries in for garnish.
+Add a lime, too!

 These cranberry mojitos were so refreshing and awesome!
 I love the sweetness of the cranberry syrup and freshness of the mint.